michaelmior/michael.mior.ca/contents/blog/calcite-cassandra-adapter/index.md

 You can view the proposed plan for a query by prefixing it with `EXPLAIN PLAN FOR` in the `sqlline` shell.
 This will show whether the query is able to exploit filtering or sorting directly in CQL.
 This is a long way from making Cassandra a viable data warehouse, but it may be helpful for performing occasional analytical queries without needing to write a significant amount of code.

+## Update: March 27, 2016

+Calcite 1.7.0 has now been [released](https://calcite.apache.org/docs/history.html#v1-7-0) which includes the Cassandra adapter.
+In addition to what was discussed above, the adapter also now automatically recognizes [materialized views](www.datastax.com/dev/blog/new-in-cassandra-3-0-materialized-views).
+[Documentation](https://calcite.apache.org/docs/cassandra.html) is available on the Calcite website.